ShivamGupta92/iHelp/README.md

 - Used MetaMask
 - To know more about Solana: https://solana.com/

-## Contact Us
+## Write Us

-If you have any questions or feedback about iHelp, please do not hesitate to contact us at +91 98111 67896.
+If you have any questions or feedback about iHelp, mail me shivamgupta5203@gmail.com.
-Our team is always happy to help and will get back to you as soon as possible.
-## Expectations

-If you find any bug at our iHelp platform please do reach to contact us at +91 98111 67896.
-Our team will be always happy to sort out it as soon as possible.
 ## Authors

 - [Shivam Gupta](https://www.linkedin.com/in/shivam-gupta-453b13217)